 The Thoroughbred Racehorse Owners Association recognises our role as a leading industry participant association representing all Victorian thoroughbred racehorse owners.

 It is extremely important for TROA to play an active role within the Racing Community, and to support organisations who are promoting racing participation.
 TROA also recognises we need to show our corporate and community responsibility towards charitable causes within the racing industry.

 TROA is very proud to provide support in the following ways:

 Victorian Owners and Breeders Raceday

 Victorian Owners and Breeders Raceday held in April at Caulfield Racecourse commenced in 2015.
 TROA proudly supports this initiative driven by Racing Victoria and Melbourne Racing Club.
 Together with Thoroughbred Breeders Victoria, as an industry association we recognise importance in the continued growth of this event.
-Strong wagering activity has been generated in both 2015 and 2016, with strong prizemoney and VOBIS bonuses attracting quality race fields.
+Strong wagering activity has been generated for this raceday since 2015, with strong prizemoney and VOBIS bonuses attracting quality race fields.
 Participation in ownership and breeding is promoted with Racing Victoria conducted educational seminars, with TROA represented on the panel.

 National Jockeys Trust

 The National Jockeys Trust provides financial and other support to jockeys, apprentice jockeys and their families who fall under necessitous circumstances due to injury, illness or death.
 TROA recognise our moral responsibility to provide annual support to the National Jockeys Trust, we have been a proud sponsor of the annual National Jockeys Trust Charity Raceday at Caulfield since the inaugural event in 2012.